KushKM/DungeonRPG/README.md

   - During the game, after statements and asking for inputs, the program will seem to stop.
 Please press `Enter` to continue.
 This is to allow the user time to read and continue when ready.

 ## Testing
 We used [googletest](https://github.com/google/googletest) to test methods and classes, alongside the Github actions workflow in order to validate functioning code being pushed and merged into this project.
+We each created test suites for functions that we wrote and extensively tested the functionality of the essential functions.
+To run these tests type ./test in the terminal.
+We also tested our program for memory leaks using valgrind on the main executable and running through the game from start to finish.
+We used repeated runs through the test each trying different values to test input validation as well.
 A build badge can be found at the top of this README.